1. Figure out the logistics and get off to a good start

 - Why is this position vacant (is it a newly created position)?

-6. Prepare your responses
+6. Prepare your answers

-Prepare responses to the questions you expect to get, but also the ones you do not want at all.
+Prepare answers to the questions you expect to get, but also the ones you do not want at all.
 It varies from person to person, but typical feared topics are strengths, weaknesses, expected salary, and children.
 Write down answers in keywords and bring them to the interview.

 Typical questions at a job interview: